Wenzhounese: Classification

 Wenzhounese is part of the Wu group of Chinese dialects, sharing many linguistic features with them.
 These are spoken over the Zhejiang and south Jiangsu provinces.
 Wenzhounese is seen as a typical representative of southern Wu.

 Geographic distribution

 Wenzhounese is spoken primarily in Wenzhou and the surrounding southern portion of Zhejiang, China.
 To a lesser extent, it is also spoken in scattered pockets of Fujian in southeastern China.
 Overseas, it is spoken in increasingly larger communities in the United States in Flushing Chinatown in the Queens borough of New York City, and the Chinatowns in Brooklyn in New York City.
 Wenzhounese is also spoken by some Overseas Chinese communities in Europe, in particular Italy, France, and Spain.
-It is used more widely among the Chinese people in Italy than Mandarin, which is home to about half of the Wenzhounese diaspora in Europe.
+It is used more widely among the Chinese people in Italy than Mandarin.
 Over 80% of the Chinese diaspora that are resident in the city of Prato, Tuscany, were born in Zhejiang Province.